Munchax10/Munchax10/README.md

-im a dev
-im working on big boy project
+im a dev. im working on big boy project. goodbye!
-goodbye